quinnshim2021/Spice-Up-Canvas/README.md

 ![SUC preview alt text](https://github.com/quinnshim2021/Spice-Up-Canvas/blob/master/images/preview.gif)
 # Spice Up Canvas
 The header images on Canvas's Dashboard are usually boring.
 With this Chrome Extension, you can easily change them to be personalized to whatever image/gif you want!
+Updates for customizing past the Dashboard coming soon.
+(Also will refactor soon it's a mess in there...)

 ## Uploading to Chrome
 - Download this repository as a zip file or via cloning.